blazium-engine/blazium-docs/tutorials/xr/openxr_composition_layers.rst

     When the composition layer is supported,
     it is the XR runtime that presents the subviewport.
-    This means the UI is only visible in the headset, it will not be accessible by Godot and will thus not be shown when you have a spectator view on the desktop.
+    This means the UI is only visible in the headset, it will not be accessible by Blazium and will thus not be shown when you have a spectator view on the desktop.

 There are currently 3 nodes that expose this functionality:

 - :ref:`OpenXRCompositionLayerCylinder <class_OpenXRCompositionLayerCylinder>` shows the contents of the SubViewport on the inside of a cylinder (or "slice" of a cylinder).
 - :ref:`OpenXRCompositionLayerEquirect <class_OpenXRCompositionLayerEquirect>` shows the contents of the SubViewport on the interior of a sphere (or "slice" of a sphere).
 - :ref:`OpenXRCompositionLayerQuad <class_OpenXRCompositionLayerQuad>` shows the contents of the SubViewport on a flat rectangle.

 Setting up the SubViewport
 --------------------------